Canada’s Asanko, South Africa’s Gold Fields team up in $185m Ghana JV

 Gold Fields is paying $165 million upfront on closing of the transaction and a deferred payment of $20 million.
 Its local unit has also agreed to subscribe to a 9.9% share placement in Asanko by way of a private placement of 22,354,657 Asanko shares at a price of approximately $0.79 cents.

 Deal consists of an upfront payment of $165 million on closure of the transaction and a deferred payment of $20 million.
 Gold Fields will also grab a 9.9% in Asanko for $17.6 million in a share placement.

 The South African miner, whose net debt stood at $1.3 billion at the end of its last financial year, said the deal fitted in with its growth strategy, focused on improving its portfolio by lowering all-in costs and extending mines' lifespans to enhance cash generation.

 It also mentioned it could fund the joint venture and the share subscription through cash and existing debt facilities.
 The company has $400 million in cash and another $1 billion in credit facility.

 The Canadian gold miner’s main assets in Ghana are the Obotan operation and the Esaase deposit, collectively the AGM, which are situated 100km north of Gold Fields’ Tarkwa and Damang operations along the prospective and under explored Asankrangwa greenstone belt.

-AGM has a 15-year mine life, but Asanko president and CEO, Peter Breese, has long spoken of expansion.
-In June, his company completed a bankable feasibility study regarding the expansion of AGM in which it would increase production to some 230,000 ounces of gold a year through a expansion.
+AGM has a 15-year mine life, but Asanko president and CEO, Peter Breese, has long spoken of expanding it.
+In June, his company completed a bankable feasibility study regarding the expansion of the mine, which would increase production to some 230,000 ounces of gold a year.